brentywenty123/ATMController/README.md

 ## General Info
 This project implements a simple ATM controller.
-It consists of workflows for reading the inserted card number and verifying the inputted PIN.
+It consists of workflows for reading the inserted card number, verifying the inputted PIN, and choosing account type.
 The controller also considers several actions that are often included in an ATM: checking balance, making deposits, making withdrawals, and making transfers.

 ## How to Clone